Where are you planning to go on your next school trip? Do you think your choice of destination will offer fantastic learning beyond the classroom?

 This discovery led to the finding of an ancient tomb built by Qin Shi Huangdi, the first emperor of China.
-The part containing his remains remained unexcavated.
-Thanks to a group of farmers who were digging a well approximately just a kilometer away of the Qin Emperor’s tomb mound.
+Parts containing his remains remained unexcavated.
+Thanks to a group of farmers who were digging a well approximately just a kilometer away from the Qin Emperor’s tomb mound.

 We can visualize how the local farmers were astounded upon unexpectedly coursing through a terra-cotta army of life-size soldiers with the tallest being the generals.
 This is the first in an extensive collection of terra-cotta warriors ever found in China.

 The country’s fascinating history and culture is a fine exhibit of archeological structures.
-A trip like this offers extraordinary promises that bring our students to China’s historical 221 B.C.
+A trip like this offers extraordinary promises to bring our students to China’s historic 221 B.C.